 What is point of sale marketing?

-Point of sale (POS) marketing is in-venue marketing that helps you promote and sell more items to guests at the checkout or ‘point of purchase’.
+Point of sale (POS) marketing is in-venue marketing that helps you promote and sell more items to guests at the checkout or 'point of sale'.

-With advanced, integrated POS systems, digital signage and new payment methods you can use this marketing technique to really supercharge your sales.
+With advanced, integrated POS systems, digital signage, and new payment methods, you can use this marketing technique to supercharge your sales.

 The right place at the right time